apache/royale-docs/features/as3/strict-function-types.md

 var greeting:String = strictGreet("hi");
 ```

-The following attempt to call `strictGreet` will fail because the arguments don't match the parameter types and the return type doesn't match the variable it is assigned to.
+The following attempt to call `strictGreet` will fail because the arguments don't match the parameter types and the return type doesn't match the variable it is assigned to:

 ```as3
 // Error: Implicit coercion of a value of type String to an unrelated type Array.